Dinopit/DinoAir2.0dev/README.md

 ## License

-This project is open source and free to use.
-No attribution required.
+This project is licensed under the MIT License with Ethical Use Clause.

+- **Free for individuals and small teams** (≤10 employees)
+- **Organizations with >10 employees** must contact the author for approval
+- See [LICENSE](LICENSE) file for full terms